johadi/seenons-api/devops-section.md

 ## Handling Multiple Repositories
 I will advise against using one pipeline for deploying multiple services in different repositories.
 This is because each service should be administered and managed independent of each other to avoid a single point of failure.

 If however, there is an absolute need to use this approach in this pipeline, I will employ the principle of parallelism in running the pipeline.
-In Github action, this can be achieved using **strategy.matrix**
+In Github Action, this can be achieved by creating another `job` which by default run in parallel.
+If one service depends on the other, Github Action `needs` can be used to realized it.

+You can take a look at the Github Action `app-ci-cd.yml` file in the `.github/workflows` folder of this project.
+It handles CI/CD for this API.
+Though `Heroku` is used to deploy this API, similar approach can be used for AWS deployment, even when the app is containerized.